digihunch/orthweb/docs/introduction/index.md

 1. A prescriptive architecture optimized for hosting Orthanc, aka. the **Orthweb architecture**

-2. A Infrastructure-as-code artifact for end-to-end automated configuration of Orthanc, aka. the **Orthand Terraform template**
+2. A Infrastructure-as-code artifact for end-to-end automated configuration of Orthanc, aka. the **Orthanc Terraform template**

 The **Orthweb architecture**, which is discussed in a separate section, is opinionated but suitable for most of the small installations.
 The **Orthweb project** demonstrates the idea of infrastructure-as-code, deployment automation and security configurations.
 However, you should not take it as is for production.